dingyuliang/prerender-dotnet/README.md

-# prerender
+# prerender.io Middleware for ASP.NET MVC, ASP.NET Core, IIS
-This project is to provide the middleware for prerender.io for ASP.NET MVC, ASP.NET Core, IIS.
+This project is to provide the prerender.io middlewares for ASP.NET MVC, ASP.NET Core, IIS.